MolotovCherry/Yet-Another-BG3-Native-Mod-Loader/README.md

 - Run `cargo build` or `cargo build --release`

 # Making plugins
-You can use [NativeModLoader](https://www.nexusmods.com/baldursgate3/mods/944)'s [BG3 Plugin Template](https://github.com/gottyduke/PluginTemplate), or you can my [Rust BG3 Plugin Template](https://github.com/MolotovCherry/BG3-Plugin-Template-Rust).
+You can use my [Rust BG3 Plugin Template](https://github.com/MolotovCherry/BG3-Plugin-Template-Rust) or [NativeModLoader](https://www.nexusmods.com/baldursgate3/mods/944)'s [BG3 Plugin Template](https://github.com/gottyduke/PluginTemplate).
 What you use doesn't really matter much, just as long as it's a dll with a `DllMain` that does its hooking at runtime.

 # FAQ
 ### Virus warning!!!
 Why?!